dailymotion/dailymotion-player-sdk-ios/README.md

 ###Need the API SDK?

-NOTE: This is the version 2.9.0 of the Dailymotion SDK.
+NOTE: This is the version 2.9.0 and higher of the Dailymotion SDK.
 This version no longer supports the API SDK.

 Check out released tag 2.0.2 for the latest API SDK version: https://github.com/dailymotion/dailymotion-sdk-objc/releases/tag/2.0.2.